BrianTipton1/BrianTipton1/README.md

 ### Glad to see you here!
-I'm a computer science student and Software Engineer with strong interests in Software Engineering/Development, Linux/DevOps and Mathematics.
+I'm a Software Engineer with strong interests in Software Engineering, Linux/DevOps and Mathematics.
 Functional Programming Enjoyer.
 Ask me anything about my projects/configurations.

 <br/>